Jerry-ya-ya/JackAndBeanstalks/worklog.md

 - 💥 Playwright is currently unable to connect to the Angular container, so automated tests are temporarily executed on the local machine instead.

 - Refactored the structure to separate Playwright from the Angular frontend.

+## 2025/07/03 ##

+- Adjusted the photos on the team members page and cleaned up the images in the public directory.